owjue/hypr_artix/README.md

 # Hyprland dots
-this is my dots for hyprland to artix linux with dinit init system
+this is my dots for hyprland to artix linux with dinit